MotionSpell/substance-signals/doc/build.md

 This script will ask you to install some tools (make, libtools, nasm, rsync ...).
 On completion, it will create a 'sysroot' directory at the top-level.
 By default, the makefile will look for 'lib', 'include', etc. in this directory.
-For convenience, it's possible to move the generated 'sysroot' directory to another location in your system, and tell the makefile the new location, using the environment variable 'EXTRA'.
+For convenience, it's possible to generate the 'sysroot' directory to another location in your system, using the environment variable PREFIX, and tell the makefile the new location, using the environment variable 'EXTRA':

 For example:
 ```
-$ ./extra.sh
+$ PREFIX=/home/john/source/signals-sysroot ./extra.sh
-$ mv sysroot /home/john/source/signals-sysroot
 $ export EXTRA=/home/john/source/signals-sysroot
 $ make
 ```